medusajs/medusa/.changeset/tall-beds-enjoy.md

 "@medusajs/medusa": minor
 ---

-Fix: allow customers to claim orders
+Feat: allow customers to claim orders

+BREAKING CHANGE: `customerService.retrieveByEmail` is being deprecated in favor of two methods: `customerService.retrieveRegisteredByEmail` and `customerService.retrieveUnRegisteredByEmail`.
+Please use `customerService.list({ email: <customer email> })` in the future